kazutakahayashiyorosix/Ripple_Structures_and_Behavioral_Digital_Twins/README.md

 Ripple Structure Simulation

-This repository provides a Python-based simulation for modeling Ripple structures from YOROSIX behavioral event data, as introduced in the paper:
+This repository provides a Python simulation for modeling Ripple structures from YOROSIX behavioral event data, as introduced in the paper:

 📄 Modeling Cooperation as Information Flow: Ripple Structures and Behavioral Digital Twins Kazutaka Hayashi